coleifer/peewee/docs/peewee/api.rst

     :param str action: Action to take when resolving conflict.
     :param update: A dictionary mapping column to new value.
     :param preserve: A list of columns whose values should be preserved from the original INSERT.
+See also :py:class:`EXCLUDED`.
     :param where: Expression to restrict the conflict resolution.
     :param conflict_target: Column(s) that comprise the constraint.
     :param conflict_where: Expressions needed to match the constraint target if it is a partial index (index with a WHERE clause).